How to Conduct an AI Readiness Assessment for Your Business

 4. People and Process

-When deploying AI technology within your organization, the skills and ability of your team, and your current processes will play a crucial role.
-A team equipped with the right skills and knowledge will make for a reliable and effective integration.
-Additionally, clearly defined processes will highlight areas that AI can enhance or transform your business.
+When you deploy AI technology within your organization, your team’s skills and abilities, along with your current processes, will play a crucial role.
+A team equipped with the right skills and knowledge will ensure reliable and effective integration.
+Additionally, clearly defined processes will highlight areas where AI can enhance or transform your business.

-Realistically, not everyone will be at the same skill or lnowledge level when AI technology is deployed.
-Determine the training needs of your organization so that employees know how to effectively use AI in their specific roles and daily workflows.
-Consider training beyond daily routines like prompting and agentic, or automation awareness.
+Realistically, not everyone will reach the same skill or knowledge level when you deploy AI technology.
+Determine your organization’s training needs so that employees know how to effectively use AI in their specific roles and daily workflows.
+Consider training beyond daily routines, including prompting, agentic approaches, and automation awareness.

 Support change by developing a communications plan that informs employees about what’s coming and how it could affect them.

-Processes should also be well-documented, and governance, compliance, and risk controls should account for the specific challenges and responsibilities AI will bring.
+You should also document processes well, and governance, compliance, and risk controls should account for the specific challenges and responsibilities AI will bring.

 5. Governance and Security

-The final pillar of AI readiness is ensuring your governance structures and security controls are built to support AI deployment.
+The final pillar of AI readiness ensures your governance structures and security controls can support AI deployment.

 Many organizations establish a governance committee to oversee implementation and monitor the outputs of AI tools used throughout the organization.
-These committees are typically tasked by leadership to carry out the AI strategy and provide regular updates.
+Leadership typically tasks these committees to carry out the AI strategy and provide regular updates.

 Governance should include published policies that address fairness, explainability, and security.
 Some companies create their own internal standards, while others adopt frameworks such as the OECD AI Principles or Microsoft’s Responsible AI Standard.
-Policies should be reviewed regularly to reflect the evolving capabilities and risks of AI.
+You should review policies regularly to reflect the evolving capabilities and risks of AI.

 Security considerations include:

-• Infrastructure: Confirm that systems are updated and securely configured.
+- Infrastructure: Confirm that you have updated and securely configured systems

 Accelerate Your AI Journey with Expert Guidance